MicroShed/boost/README.md

 # Boost Maven Plugin Prototype

+#### NOTE: Do not try these instructions yet since they require not-yet-merged personal branches of the [ci.maven](https://github.com/WASdev/ci.maven) plugin

 This is a prototype Maven plugin to package a Spring Boot application with Liberty

 When added to your pom.xml, the plugin will